Tawel Fan shows health board in turmoil

 The probe into claims of wide-spread abuse at the former Tawel Fan dementia ward at Glan Clwyd Hospital in Denbighshire covers more than 350 pages.

-The investigation team step in at a point which is already turbulent - with staff still suspended and families' emotions running high, with their trust in the health authorities low.
+The 12-strong investigation panel, led by Dr Androulla Johnstone, step in at a point which is already turbulent - with staff still suspended and families' emotions running high, with their trust in the health authorities low.

 The findings - from half a million documents examined - show in detail the experience of one ward but also have lessons for the whole of the north Wales health region.

-It shows that staff struggled to cope in extremely difficult circumstances, as more patients arrived at the ward with more complex conditions, as local care homes closed.
+It shows that staff struggled to cope in extremely difficult circumstances, as more patients arrived at the ward with more complex conditions and as local care homes closed.

 This was set against recruitment and financial problems across the whole health board.
 The report says the "level of chaos and disruption cannot be underestimated".